 Displaced from their cultures of origin, these objects and others in Second Careers—the CMA’s Baule Male Figure, Babanki Prestige Chair, Yombe Mother and Child Figures, and Kuba Belt, along with Emory University’s Michael C. Carlos Museum’s Malinke Hunter’s Tunic and the Brooklyn Museum’s Egúngún Masquerade Dance Costume—are bereft of their former capacity to be potent or functional.
 They are no longer able to command attention, whether as devotional objects beseeched upon to guide, protect, cure, or provide a path into the cosmic world or as masquerades in motion in the public arena.
 The nine historical artworks featured in this exhibition—all visually compelling and excellent examples of their types—followed different pathways into museum collections.
 The objects are not complete in the way they were imagined by their artists or expected to function in their communities in Africa.
 Instead, they have become entangled in a new set of relationships, transformed from active to sedentary agents, now to be encountered in contemplative proximity in the museum—their second career.

 The exhibition’s second focus is the relationship between historical arts of Africa and modern and contemporary artistic practices.
 Often, the connections are muted or treated as irrelevant, especially when the emphasis becomes either on international references of contemporary art or on how a set of new practices reflect postcolonial conditions, hewing to arguments about how artistic modernism and modernity insist on a radical departure from tradition.
 Yet, with regard to the works of postcolonial African artists, the recuperation of indigenous artistic traditions was fundamental in the imagining of the modern.
-The exhibition explores tactics and strategies deployed by contemporary African artists that demonstrate their indebtedness to
+The exhibition explores tactics and strategies deployed by contemporary African artists that demonstrate their indebtedness to these traditions.

 Second Careers features the work of six leading African artists of different generations—El Anatsui (Ghana), Tahir Carl Karmali (Kenya), Gonçalo Mabunda (Mozambique), Nnenna Okore (Nigeria), Zohra Opoku (Ghana), and Elias Sime (Ethiopia).
 These contemporary practitioners draw on long-standing artistic principles and visual conventions.
 They employ a range of humble or found materials as artistic media, transforming them into compelling large-scale installations, sculptures, textiles, and photographs that address contemporary experiences in Africa and the world.
 Their materials—including electronic motherboards, jute sacks, discarded bottle caps, decommissioned weapons, and archival photographs—are emblematic of modern life in many African countries: they have symbolic and metaphorical resonance, and carry memories of previous use, which the artists extract and highlight, recalling similar strategies deployed by artists in traditional African societies in times past.